moehriegitt/vastringify/README.md

 To print into an string of characters up to a given number of elements in the array, the following function can be used, and it returns the pointer to the string.
-The string is always NUL terminated, i.e., the maximum string length is one less than the passed element count.
+The resulting string is always NUL terminated, i.e., the maximum string length is one less than the passed element count.

 ```c
 char s[20];